 Humor is one of the pleasures of life.
 To dispense laughter will directly enhance the quality of life and perhaps the will to live - this may be the most important result of all.

-stress buster.
+First of all, humans were designed to laugh.
+Laughter is nature's stress buster.
 It lifts our spirits with a happy high that makes us feel good and improves our behavior towards others.
 A regular 20 minute laughter session can have a profound impact on our health and wellbeing.
 Laughter is gentle exercise.
 It fills your lungs and body with oxygen, deep-clears your breathing passages and exercises your lungs.
 Stress is reduced, blood pressure drops, depression is lifted, your immune system is boosted & more.
 It is recommended to laugh 20 minutes a day.
 Laughter exercises almost always lead to real laughter.

 It is not known yet why laughing protects the heart, but it is known that mental stress is associated with impairment of the endothelium, the protective barrier lining our blood vessels.
 People with heart disease are less likely to laugh in uncomfortable situations and are overall less likely to recognize humor.
 Overall the participants with heart disease laughed less than the healthy participants, even in positive situations.